edunavata/gpu-bd/domain/gpu/silver.md

 ### Market Observation

 A market observation represents a single point-in-time snapshot of how a GPU variant appears on an external retailer.
+Each observation is an immutable point-in-time fact and always references an existing `gpu_variant`.

 An observation captures:
 - The retailer context